capa46/project/another-page.md

 <h4 style="background-color:yellow ;">4.
 Conclusions and possible future developments</h4>

-- Futher enrichment of the ArCo ontology: constant update and easy access for laymen
+- Futher enrichment of the ArCo ontology: constant update and easy access for laymen.

-- Future development of LLMs
+- Future development of LLMs.